itsmunim/kustron/ReadMe.md

 - In your service source dir, you can run this- `kustron -g` e.g. `cd projects/checkout-service && kustron -g`

-- It will ask you a few questions regarding your app/service
+- It will ask you a few questions regarding your app/service; the questions are pretty straight-forward and self-explanatory

 - Once you have provided all the answers, a `deployment` folder will be generated with all the necessary files

-- A `dockerfile` and `Makefile` will also be generated at the project root
+- A `dockerfile` will also be generated at the project root

+- If you have chosen the option to generate pipeline, it will also generate a `Makefile` and `gitlab` pipeline for you

 - You can also do- `kustron -g -p /absolute/path/of/your/service/folder` to generate all the mentioned files and folders in the path you specified. e.g. `kustron -g /users/lbm/projects/gaan-recorder/`